Let's talk

 [00:09:33.290] - Andy Hurley

 What we've got to do as part of Electric Thames is to understand what the operators require.
-That's why it was so great that Phil, in particular, came around and spent some time with us, with the operators, to gain that understanding.
+That's why it was so great that Phillip, in particular, came around and spent some time with us, with the operators, to gain that understanding.
 Because unless we have that understanding of what they really are wanting to try and achieve, it's very difficult to give them a solution that they're going to actually buy into and want to work with.
-I think one of the things that's been fantastic from the early engagement with these operators Phil touched on this, is that we've had pretty much 100% buy-in to what we're trying to achieve here.
+I think one of the things that's been fantastic from the early engagement with these operators Phillip touched on this, is that we've had pretty much 100% buy-in to what we're trying to achieve here.
 I don't know whether that's answered your question.

 [00:10:13.280] - Charmaine Coutinho

 Yeah, no, that's really interesting.
-Actually, I'm going to come back to your question for Phil, because I'm really interested about who and what those operators are and doing.
+Actually, I'm going to come back to your question for Phillip, because I'm really interested about who and what those operators are and doing.
 The point that you described, they're trying to go from using an energy dense fuel, which is very efficient from an energy perspective, and actually shifting that for a little bit like electrifying our homes and businesses.
 It's a change in the way they operate, the change in the way they use their vessels, changing their business models.
 It's quite a big shift for them to decarbonise and probably, I suppose, that's why Marine Zero exists, not many people to help us.
 Before we get to that bit, Ben, can you tell us a little bit about this project?
 So, it's a electrification of the Marine network, but from a network, so this isn't obviously an electricity networks perspective.

 [00:10:59.490] - Ben Turner